 get_growth(keyword='home energy storage', source='amazon, google search', percent_growth=['1M', '3M'])

-Strengths: The only MCP server for multi-platform consumer trend data, covers 25+ sources in one connection, calculates growth rates automatically (rather than returning raw charts), works in Claude, Cursor, and ChatGPT, and starts at $29/month.
+Strengths: The only MCP server for multi-platform consumer trend data, covers 15+ sources in one connection, calculates growth rates automatically rather than returning raw charts, works in Claude, Cursor, and ChatGPT, and starts at $19/month with a free tier of 100 requests per month.

-Best for: Analysts, investors, content strategists, marketers, and product researchers who need cross-platform consumer attention signals -- particularly the leading-indicator data that moves before web content, news, and transaction data catches up.
+Best for: Analysts, investors, content strategists, marketers, and product researchers who need cross-platform consumer attention signals, particularly the leading-indicator data that moves before web content, news, and transaction data catches up.
+Setup guides live at Trends MCP for Claude and the trends dashboard guide covers programmatic use.

 2. Exa

 Exa is a neural search API and MCP server designed for semantic content retrieval.
-Unlike traditional keyword search, Exa finds content based on meaning and context -- making it particularly useful for research questions where you want to find sources similar to a reference, or retrieve comprehensive coverage of a nuanced topic.
+Unlike traditional keyword search, Exa finds content based on meaning and context, making it particularly useful for research questions where the goal is to find sources similar to a reference, or retrieve broad coverage of a layered topic.

 Strengths: Neural search understands conceptual similarity rather than keyword matching, returns full page content (not just URLs), has a generous free tier, and is well-suited for academic and research-focused content discovery.
 The MCP server integrates cleanly with Claude and Cursor for in-workflow research.

-Limitations: Exa searches indexed web content -- its index is comprehensive but not real-time, and it doesn't cover proprietary or paywalled sources.
-Better for finding relevant existing content than tracking what's happening right now.
+Limitations: Exa searches indexed web content.
+Its index is broad but not real-time, and it does not cover proprietary or paywalled sources.
+Better for finding relevant existing content than tracking what is happening right now.

 Best for: Researchers who need to find conceptually relevant sources on a topic, and analysts who want full document retrieval rather than search result snippets.
 A strong complement to real-time trend data from Trends MCP.